merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ### With external genomes

-All you need are a bunch of fasta files, and a `fasta_txt`, formatted in the same manner that is described [above in references mode](#references-mode).
+All you need are a bunch of FASTA files, and a `fasta_txt`, formatted in the same manner that is described [above in references mode](#references-mode).
 In your working directory you can find the config `config-pangenomics.json`:

 ```
 {
+    "workflow_name": "pangenomics",
+    "config_version": 1,
     "project_name": "MYPAN",
     "external_genomes": "my-external-genomes.txt",
     "fasta_txt": "fasta.txt",